scholarslab/GenericXmlImporter/README.md

 First version of this plugin has been built by [Ethan Gruber] for [Scholars' Lab] of University of Virginia Library (see [Scholars' Lab Omeka plugins] page).
-This plugin has been updated for [École des Ponts ParisTech] and [Pop Up Archive].
+This plugin has been updated for [École des Ponts ParisTech], [Pop Up Archive] and [Mines ParisTech].

 Copyright